LIFETIME DEAL — LIMITED TIME

 Plan Price What You Get My Take

-Free Tier Unknown / Not publicly disclosed Likely limited access, basic detection features Fair warning: the free plan details aren’t clear.
-If you’re serious about protecting sensitive data, you’ll probably need to explore paid options.
+Free Tier Unknown / Not publicly disclosed Likely limited access, basic detection features Honestly, the free tier details aren’t clear enough.
+If you’re trying to budget, you’ll want to confirm what “basic” means before you rely on it.

 The Good and The Bad